Some businesses suffer fallout from novel coronavirus

 He is worried as he has to pay S$3,000 in monthly installments to the bank for his car.
 He is also leasing out two mini-buses to his friends.

 “I need a plan B in case my friends want to return their mini-buses.
-I don’t know how long this will go no, but things might get worse” he told CNA.
+I don’t know how long this will go on, but things might get worse,” he told CNA.

 FINDING WAYS TO COPE